Thefolle/SdpProject/README.md

 Among all the resources that Unity shows in the profiler view, like Scripts, Garbage Collector, Physics and so on, just two of them are relevant for the present simulation: Scripts and Others; indeed, the remaining categories don't show any relevant measure.

+The bottlenecks of the simulator are the two main systems which allows the vehicles to move: SplineVehicleMovementSystem (SVMS) and SplineTrackAssignerSystem (STAS).

 #### Machine 1

 Hardware characteristics of the machine used for the simulation: